Note

 Tip

 The start and end location of resources are important to book onsite requirements.
 The system takes crew member locations from their individual resource profiles and not from the parent crew.
-It's important that you change the location of the crew member resource if a resource moves between crews.
+Change the location of the crew member resource if a resource moves between crews.
 For example, if you want a crew to meet at a central location in the morning, specify start and end location as organization unit address for both the crew header resource and the resource children.

 Note